leeolney3/Tables/resources.md

   * [Julia Silge's blog](https://juliasilge.com/blog/) demonstrating how to use the tidymodels packages with #TidyTuesday data
   * [Machine learning with tidymodels] slides by Julia Silge, Max Kuhn, and David Robinson, from #rstudioconf2022
   * [ISLR tidymodels labs](https://emilhvitfeldt.github.io/ISLR-tidymodels-labs/index.html) by Emil Hvitfeldt
+* Github and RStudio: [GitHub - The Perks of Collaboration and Version Control](https://twitter.com/cosima_meyer/status/1572456682017652742) by Cosima Meyer

  <!-- toc -->